KrijnvanderBurg/DevOps-Toolkit/README.md

 ![Azure DevOps Pipeline Screenshot](./.azuredevops/docs/azure_devops_pipeline_screenshot.png)

-### Bridging Local-Remote Consistency Gap
+### Perfect Local-Remote Consistency
-The shared configuration and script architecture means your DevContainer runs `ruff --config .dotfiles/python/ruff.toml` and your Azure Pipeline runs the exact same command with the exact same config file.
-This transforms CI/CD from an unpredictable feedback mechanism into a reliable quality gate—when local checks pass, you can be confident about remote execution.
+The shared configuration architecture means your DevContainer runs `ruff --config .dotfiles/python/ruff.toml` and your Azure Pipeline runs the exact same command with the same config file.
+This transforms CI/CD from an unpredictable feedback mechanism into a reliable quality gate— when local checks pass, you can be confident about remote execution.

-Learn more about this architecture in the [DevContainer documentation](/.devcontainer/) and [Azure DevOps templates documentation](/.azuredevops/).
+**Ready to dive deeper?** Explore the [DevContainer documentation](/.devcontainer/) and [Azure DevOps templates documentation](/.azuredevops/).